 Évora is one of Portugal’s most well-preserved medieval towns and an absolute delight to walk around.
 Imagine a small town with narrow alleys snaking their way around cute white houses.
 This is Évora.
 But we won’t go there just to take a walk.
 Evora is home to one of the most unique (and creepy) attractions in Europe – Capela dos Ossos (a chappel made up of human bones).

 The Best Ten-Day Portugal Itinerary

 As mentioned above, my 10 days in Portugal itinerary would be focused around the biggest cities in the country – Lisbon, and Porto.
 Don’t be afraid, though.
 They may be big on paper, but they certainly don’t have this big-city vibe in them.
 And we have plenty of day trips to check out the nearby towns.

 Try to arrange your flights to arrive in Lisbon but depart from Porto (or the other way around).
 This way, you’d save almost a whole day!

 - Day 1 – Lisbon

-The capital of Portugal welcomes 4.5mln tourists every year and (most likely) would be the start of your adventure.
+The capital of Portugal welcomed 6mln tourists in 2019 and (most likely) would be the start of your adventure.
 On my itineraries, I always recommend the arrival day to be left free of tasks.
 You are tired; you may be even jetlagged, no need to stress yourself extra with a plan for the day.

 Just get out and take a walk.
 Stroll over Rua Augusta, and the vibrant Bairro Alto.
 No set goal, just wandering around and seizing the city vibe.
 That’s all for day one.